BlackdestinyXX/BlackdestinyXX/README.md

 ## 🔍 About
 A young developer from italy.
 I started programming at 10 years old, and now I program with Javascript, Java, C++ and sometimes Ruby. <br>
-I like to try and learn different programming languages. <br>
+I like to try and learn different programming languages and tecnologies. <br>
+My favourite programming language is JavaScript. <br>
 I'm also a big fan of Watch Dogs and Assassin's Creed series.

 ## ⚡ Technologies